junxit/us-congress-bills-115/bill.md

 ## § 4.
 Report on general aviation security and select aviation security topics

-Not later than 120 days after the date of the enactment of this Act, the Administrator of the Transportation Security Administration, in consultation with the Aviation Security Advisory Committee, shall submit to the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate an implementation plan, including an implementation schedule, for the following recommendations adopted by the Aviation Security Advisory Committee:
+Not later than 120 days after the date of the enactment of this Act, the Administrator of the Transportation Security Administration, in consultation with the Aviation Security Advisory Committee, shall, consistent with the requirements of paragraphs (6) and (7) of section 44946(b) of title 49, United States Code, submit to the Committee on Homeland Security of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate an implementation plan, including an implementation schedule, for any of the following recommendations that were adopted by the Aviation Security Advisory Committee and with which the Administrator has concurred before the date of the enactment of this Act:

 - **(1)** The recommendation regarding general aviation access to Ronald Reagan Washington National Airport, as adopted on February 17, 2015.
 - **(2)** The recommendation regarding the vetting of persons seeking flight training in the United States, as adopted on July 28, 2016.